 Because we are shaping the future vision for integration in Illinois, the IIJIS Governing Board had to make a number of important assumptions.
-The following three recurring assumptions should be noted:
+Generally, when assumptions are made in this plan, they are clearly identified as such.
+However, the following three recurring assumptions should be noted:

-- Although performance measurements generally assess progress toward achieving defined goals and objectives, parts of this initial plan will measure progress toward the establishment of a baseline for future measurement. - The effective date of the proposed legislation (Appendix 5) will be July 1, 2003. - Due to current fiscal shortfalls in Illinois, it is not our intent to seek any Illinois General Revenue funding in FY04 or FY05.
+- Although performance measurements generally assess progress toward achieving predetermined goals and objectives, parts of this initial plan will measure progress toward the establishment of a baseline for future measurement. - The effective date of the proposed legislation (Appendix 5) will be July 1, 2003.

+• Due to current fiscal shortfalls in Illinois, it is not our intent to seek any Illinois General Revenue funding in FY04 or FY05.
 Funding for the first two years of this plan will be provided by federal grant funds earmarked for integration by the Illinois Criminal Justice Information Authority, and we will continue to seek other federal and private funding sources.